kakyrp/holberton-system_engineering-devops/0x00-shell_basics/README.md

 **ls -l:** Display current directory contents in a long format **ls -a -l:** Display current directory contents, including hidden files (starting with .).
 Use the long format.
 **mkdir /tmp/holberton/:** the script that creates a directory named holberton in the /tmp/ directory.
-**mv betty /var/tmp/holberton:** Script for moving the file betty from /tmp/ to /tmp/holberton.
+**mv /tmp/betty /tmp/holberton/:** Script for moving the file betty from /tmp/ to /tmp/holberton.